-Two factor authentication or 2FA adds an additional layer of security to your usual method of logging into a systems such as E-mail, online accounts, web banking, social media.
-Any account that requires you to securely login you should where possible use two factor authentication.
+Two-factor authentication (2FA) or Multi-factor authentication adds an additional layer of security to your usual method of logging into systems such as E-mail, online accounts, web banking, social media.
+Any account that requires you to securely log in you should where possible use two-factor authentication.
 This type of authentication is not a new method but is becoming a more popular method due to insecurities in current login methods and the increasing threats to your personal information online.

-It has become increasing more common for scammers to gain access to your personal information via email phishing scams or via previous account hacks or even brute force hacking weak passwords on accounts.
+It has become increasingly more common for scammers to gain access to your personal information via email phishing scams or via previous account hacks or even brute force hacking weak passwords on accounts.
 If you have a weak password or do not change your password very often you can become more vulnerable to these attacks.
-Using Two factor authentication provides an extra layer of security that is much harder to penetrate.
+Using Two-factor authentication provides an extra layer of security that is much harder to penetrate.

-With a any typical online account you will login with just a username and password.
+With any typical online account, you will log in with just a username and password.
 When you only need one thing to verify that you are who you say you are it is referred to as single-factor authentication.

 With two factor authentication, you need to provide two things – your password and something else such as a code sent to your mobile device or an answer to a secret question that you personally set and only you would know the answer to this question.

-Often you will only need to set up two factor authentication once on a device and it will be remembered until a new device is attempting to use the account.
-For example two factor authentication will be prompted on your phone when it is used to access the account for the first time or periodically when a time out of the authenticated device occurs.
+Often you will only need to set up 2FA once on a device and it will be remembered until a new device is attempting to use the account.
+For example, two factor authentication will be prompted on your phone when it is used to access the account for the first time or periodically when a time out of the authenticated device occurs.
 This time out period changes between systems that you are authenticating to.

-Having two factor authentication is important as it acts a road block to hackers attempting to access your account.
-It is virtually impossible to access your account with it enabled without having access to your authentication device such as your phone or tablet.
+Having two-factor authentication is important as it acts as a roadblock to hackers attempting to access your account.
+It is virtually impossible to access your account with it enabled without having access to your authentication devices such as your phone or tablet.